HongkuanZhang/IFMIR-Corpus/README.md

 * Hongkuan Zhang, zhang-hongkuan AT a.mbox.nagoya-u.ac.jp

 ## How to use
 This corpus annotated on MIR of the Japan Council for Qualtity Health Care (JQ) on April, 2018.
 We used the broswer annotation tool BRAT for annotation.
-The raw texts are public available on website [JQ website] (http://www.med-safe.jp/mpsearch/SearchReport.action).
+The raw texts are public available on website [http://www.med-safe.jp/mpsearch/SearchReport.action](http://www.med-safe.jp/mpsearch/SearchReport.action).

 ### Download MIR from Japan Council for Qualtity Health Care
 The csv file can be accessed with follwing 5 steps: